labdaddy/KVM/KVM-setup.md

-### KVM Setup: to a network of virtual machines on the local host will require a few steps.
+### KVM Setup: to create a network of virtual machines on the local host will require a few steps.
 Follow along below and use the linnks to see more detailed instructions along the way.

 1. Install and setup KVM - see instructions at KVM-setup
 2. Setup networking in libvirt - see instructions at libvirt-network-setup